#---Number---

 If you need accurate floating point arithmetic, you

-should use the standard library’s BigDecimal
+should use the standard library’s BigDecimal instead

-of Float
+of Float.

 p (4.3 - 4.1) == 0.2 # => false